 Do this every day.
 Make it a habit.
 Make it something that does not require thought.
 Remove the possibility of doing anything other than write so that it is not a job that’s up to the part of the mind that is easily distracted by a Diet Coke or babies.
 It’s simply something that a body does when a certain bell is rung.

-That is the first step toward getting 1000 words in a day.
-Just get there.
+Then just sit down.
+And then write.
+This is the first step toward getting 1000 words in a day.

 The War of Art